 Apply for a permit to collect firewood on Council land

 To apply for a permit to collect firewood from Council roadsides:

-- fill out the 2018 permit application for firewood collection form — download below
+- fill out the permit application for firewood collection (download below)

 - select the towns around which you intend to collect firewood

-- take your documents to any of our Customer Service Centres and pay the fee
+- take your documents to any of our Customer and Library Service Centres and pay the fee

 You can collect firewood for domestic use in state forests and those parks where collection is allowed — in specific areas and at certain times of the year.
 Limits apply, see the Forest Fire Management Victoria website for more details on firewood collection in your area.

 These state-wide collection seasons are subject to weather conditions and supply:

 This page was last updated on 12 August 2021.